simonjenga/GoEuroTest/README.md

 http://api.goeuro.com/api/v2/position/suggest/en/CITY_NAME

-Where CITY_NAME is the a String that the user has entered as a parameter when calling the tool, e.g.
+Where CITY_NAME is the String that the user has entered as a parameter when calling the tool, e.g.

 http://api.goeuro.com/api/v2/position/suggest/en/Berlin